vuejs/vitepress/docs/guide/deploy.md

            uses: actions/checkout@v4
            with:
              fetch-depth: 0 # Not needed if lastUpdated is not enabled
+         # - name: Setup pnpm           # Uncomment this if you're using pnpm
-         # - uses: pnpm/action-setup@v2 # Uncomment this if you're using pnpm
+         #   uses: pnpm/action-setup@v2 # Uncomment this if you're using pnpm
+         #   with:                      # Uncomment this if you're using pnpm
+         #     version: 8               # Uncomment this if you're using pnpm
          # - uses: oven-sh/setup-bun@v1 # Uncomment this if you're using Bun
          - name: Setup Node
            uses: actions/setup-node@v4